Last Updated February 2022 by Crystallace

 1) Get up early

 Waking up early in the morning is an excellent way to start off your day with some extra energy.
-You’ll have all your important tasks completed before noon and feel so energized!

-Wake up one hour earlier than usual this week and see how much more accomplished you feel at the end of each day.
+I want to challenge you to wake up one hour earlier than usual this week and see how much more accomplished you feel at the end of each day.

 2) Get a good night’s rest